 The beach and port in Lubczyna are a good place for a snack and a rest.
-From here, we can take the road to Czarna Łąka and then cycle along the road with quite heavy traffic to Dąbie, but the route along the shores of the lagoon will soon be completed.
 In the rushes beyond Lubczyna, you pass a small ship moored for eternal rest.

 Dąbie Lake is the fourth largest reservoir in Poland, lying within the boundaries of Szczecin, although it may seem surprising when looking at these wild surroundings.
 It is nice to stop and contemplate wildlife while looking at the cranes of Szczecin port in the far distance.
 Recently, new places to rest by the water have been created - for example, the Cape of Four Skeletons located on Skeleton Bay.
 Fortunately, there are no skeletons there - the name is sort of a joke.
 The last section from the Załom II pump station to Dąbie is beautiful and wild.

 In Dąbie, we enter the bicycle road that will lead us to the center of Szczecin at the Castle Route.
 A separate article should be devoted to the monuments and attractions of Szczecin.
 In order to get to know them, one would have to stay in the capital of Western Pomerania for longer.
 However, apart from "traditional" city attractions, you can stop at Łasztownia - an island slowly changing into the city's new heart.
 From the new boulevards, we have the most spectacular view of the old town and the Pomeranian Dukes' Castle.
 Maritime Science Center has been built right next to it.
 The view is particularly great at night, when everything is illuminated, especially old port cranes.
 They are called "cranosaurs" by people of Szczecin.